chrisops/budget_calculator/README.md

 # budget_calculator
-Basic project for calculating personal income and expenses
+Basic project for expense tracking and budget control.